ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/scavenge.md

 ## Scavenge GPUs

 On Grace and McCleary, we also have a `scavenge_gpu` partition, that contains all scavenge-able GPU enabled nodes and has higher priority for those node than normal scavenge.
 In all other ways
 (e.g. preemption, time limit), `scavenge_gpu` behaves the same as the normal scavenge partition.
-You can see the full count of GPU nodes in the Compute Node tables on the respective cluster pages.
+You can see the full count of GPU nodes in the Partition tables on the respective cluster pages.

+## Scavenge MPI Nodes

+On Grace, we have a `scavenge_mpi` partition, that contains all scavenge-able nodes similar to the `mpi` partition and has higher priority for those node than normal scavenge. `scavenge_mpi` is subject to the same preemption model as `scavenge` and the [same use case restrictions](/clusters-at-yale/job-scheduling/mpi/) as the regular `mpi` partition (multi-node, tightly couple parallel codes).
+You can see the full count of MPI nodes in the Partition tables on the respective cluster pages.

 ## Research Available Nodes